jules2689/trudeau/docs/2020-04-18/post_news.md

 It's a good idea.
 Senator, I'll ask you the other part of your job question, ifthat's Ok.
 Yesterday or the day before, losing track of time, the senate decided it would suspend sittinguntil, I think, the beginning ofjune.
-As you know, the house of commons is grappling with that right now and they have yet to reach an agreement on what'sgoing to happen on Monday What are your thoughts on that?
+As you know, the house of commons is grappling with that right now and they have yet to reach an agreement on what'sgoing to happen on Monday.
+What are your thoughts on that?